SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes in Mexico?

+Here is what that looks like on the ground.
 Yes.
 Using high-ISO cameras we capture moonlit Mayan pyramids at Chichén Itzá, Milky Way astrophotography over Sierra de San Pedro Mártir (home to Mexico's National Astronomical Observatory), and Copper Canyon starscapes.
-Baja California offers world-class dark-sky conditions.
+Baja California gives top-tier dark-sky conditions.

 Need Night Vision Filming?